vladbortnik/production-server-infrastructure/README.md

     cpus: 0.3
 ```

 **Network segregation explained:** The database is connected ONLY to the `backend` network, making it inaccessible from the Internet even if the firewall fails.
 Web containers connect to both networks, allowing them to receive traffic from Nginx (frontend) and query the database (backend).
-Learn more about [Docker Compose networking](https://docs.docker.com/compose/networking/).
+Learn more about <a href="https://docs.docker.com/compose/networking/" target="_blank" rel="noopener noreferrer">Docker Compose networking</a>.

 <div align="center">
   <img src="assets/images/docker/networks-diagram.png" width="700px" alt="Docker Network Topology">